rxcle/rxindi-support/help.md

 ```

 The following results from the expression are considered a _"false"_ value:
-  - Non existing element or attribute
+  - Non-existing element or attribute
-  - Element or attribute with no or all-whitespace content
+  - Element or attribute with no, or all-whitespace content
   - Element with no child elements
   - Value "0"
   - Value "NaN"